ndbroadbent/turbo-sprockets-rails3/README.md

 ### Disclaimer

+`turbo-sprockets-rails3` can now be considered relatively stable.
+A lot of compatibility issues and bugs have been solved, so you shouldn't run into any problems.
-Please test this out thoroughly on your local machine before deploying to a production site, and open an issue on GitHub if you have any problems.
+However, please do test it out on your local machine before deploying to a production site, and open an issue on GitHub if you have any problems.
 By using this software you agree to the terms and conditions in the [MIT license](https://github.com/ndbroadbent/turbo-sprockets-rails3/blob/master/MIT-LICENSE).

 ## Supported Versions